Mean anomaly: Formulae

 and here mean anomaly represents uniform angular motion on a circle of radius a.

 Mean anomaly can be calculated from the eccentricity and the true anomaly v by finding the eccentric anomaly and then using Kepler's equation.
 This gives, in radians:

 where atan2(y, x) is the angle from the x-axis of the ray from (0, 0) to (x, y), having the same sign as y.
-(Note that the arguments are often reversed in spreadsheets, for example Excel.)

 For parabolic and hyperbolic trajectories the mean anomaly is not defined, because they don't have a period.
 But in those cases, as with elliptical orbits, the area swept out by a chord between the attractor and the object following the trajectory increases linearly with time.
 For the hyperbolic case, there is a formula similar to the above giving the elapsed time as a function of the angle (the true anomaly in the elliptic case), as explained in the article Kepler orbit.
-For the parabolic case there is a different formula, the limiting case for either the elliptic or the hyperbolic case as the distance between the foci goes to infinity – see Parabolic trajectory#Baker's equation.
+For the parabolic case there is a different formula, the limiting case for either the elliptic or the hyperbolic case as the distance between the foci goes to infinity – see Parabolic trajectory#Barker's equation.

 Mean anomaly can also be expressed as a series expansion: